itsshaliniS/minimal/index.md

 # Youtube Analysis

-* Trying to find the answer on these
 * Sentiment analyis on comments
 * which category has most likes and views
 * Correlation between likes, dislikes and views